yuvraj16/Movie-Recommendation/README.md

 Let number of movies be M, and Xij be the number of users that liked both movies i and j.
 So, I have created a matrix that has Xij for each movie corresponding to other movie.

-My aim to get embedding vectors v1,...,vi,...,vj,...,vM for all movies such that we minimize the cost
+My aim is to get embedding vectors v1,...,vi,...,vj,...,vM for all movies such that we minimize the cost

 ![Image](https://github.com/yuvraj16/Movie-Recommendation/blob/master/Loss%20Function.png)